The Surprising Hidden Cause of High Cholesterol in Women Over 40

 Something I’ve observed recently among the women I work with is that they’ve been told that their cholesterol levels are increasing, or they’ve been diagnosed with high cholesterol, despite eating a nutritious diet low in saturated fats.
 This can be quite a shocking discovery, and often, there is a common factor among them - menopause.

-Oestrogen helps to regulate the way the liver metabolises fats and acts to moderate bad (LDL) cholesterol.
+Oestrogen helps to regulate the way the liver metabolises fats and acts to modulate cholesterol.
 Research suggests that as oestrogen drops during menopause, cholesterol often progressively rises.
 This change frequently goes undetected.

-Given that high cholesterol is a risk factor for heart disease, and women are twice as likely to die of coronary heart disease, the main cause of heart attacks, as breast cancer in the UK*, it’s something that warrants our attention.
+Given that high cholesterol is one of the risk factors for heart disease, and women are twice as likely to die of coronary heart disease, the main cause of heart attacks, as breast cancer in the UK*, it’s something that warrants our attention.

 What to do if you’re concerned about cholesterol:

-• Get your levels tested by your doctor and ask if hormones could be a factor.
-If your cholesterol is elevated, they may recommend medication.
+- Get your levels tested by your doctor and if you find they are raised, ask if hormones could be a factor.

 Learn how to make sound nutrition and emotions health skills a lifestyle by joining us inside The Non-Diet Method